Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 Some patients present with symptoms and signs of inflammation (acute pericarditis); others present with those of fluid accumulation (pericardial effusion) or constriction.
 Symptoms and signs vary depending on the severity of inflammation and the amount and rate of fluid accumulation.
 Even a large amount of pericardial fluid may be asymptomatic if it develops slowly (eg, over months).

-Acute pericarditis tends to cause chest pain and a pericardial rub, sometimes with dyspnea.
+Acute pericarditis tends to cause chest pain, fever, and a pericardial rub, sometimes with dyspnea.
 The first evidence can be tamponade, with hypotension, shock, or pulmonary edema.

 Because the innervation of the pericardium and myocardium is the same, the chest pain of pericarditis is sometimes similar to that of myocardial inflammation or ischemia: Dull or sharp precordial or substernal pain may radiate to the neck, trapezius ridge (especially the left), or shoulders.
 Pain ranges from mild to severe.
 Unlike ischemic chest pain, pain due to pericarditis is usually aggravated by thoracic motion, cough, breathing, or swallowing food; it may be relieved by sitting up and leaning forward.